Spider Plant (Chlorophytum comosum) Indoor Care, Propagation, Common Problems and Solutions

 Repot Spider Plant during the growing season only when the plant has become pot-bound.
 Use a rich, free-draining soil and a pot one size larger than the current one.

-The large Airplane Plants can be split up and potted into individual pots during repotting.
+The large plants can be split up and potted into individual pots during repotting to prevent overcrowding.
+Check out these pots with drainage holes on Amazon.

 Pruning

-Pruning Spider Plant involves frequent removal of any dead foliage to maintain the plant neat and tidy as well as minimize pest and disease infestation.
-Cut back the leaves at the beginning of the growing season to rejuvenate growth.
+Pruning Spider Plant involves frequent removal of any dead foliage to maintain the plant tidy as well as minimize pest and disease infestation.
+Cutback the stems at the beginning of the growing season to rejuvenate growth.

 Propagation

-Spider Plant (Chlorophytum comosum) propagation can be done at the beginning of the growing season from plantlets or from splits.
+Spider Plant (Chlorophytum comosum) propagation is done at the beginning of the growing season from plantlets or from splits.

 How to propagate Spider Plant from plantlets in soil